VineethKanaparthi/noobdb/README.md

 ## Simple SQL Database written from scratch in java

-- Education Attempt at implementing a simple SQL Database from Scratch
+- Educational Attempt at implementing a simple SQL Database from Scratch
 - Initially attempting to add features from [Eaton Phil's gosql](https://github.com/eatonphil/gosql/)

 ## Next in Pipeline:

- - [ ] Implement features in eaton phil's go sql
  - [ ] Implement features in cmu's bustub
  - [ ] Implement features in berkely's rookiedb